Macrix/procontel.sdk/README.md

   - Replace `EndpointSecurity` with `ISecurityService`

 ### Features
-All features from Sdk which requires using attributes (i.e. Custom Menu Items) or can be used only in ui context (i.e. IVirtualFileSystem, ) are available for Sdk Legacy too.

-### Features
-All features from Sdk which requires using attributes (i.e. Custom Menu Items) or can be used only in ui context (i.e. IVirtualFileSystem, ) are available for Sdk Legacy too.
+All features from Sdk which requires using attributes (i.e. Custom Menu Items) or can be used only in UI context (i.e. IVirtualFileSystem) are available for SDK Legacy too.

 <div id='id-testing'/>